Texas Commission on Environmental Quality: Office of Waste

 The office implements federal and state laws related to the regulation of aboveground and underground petroleum storage tanks, generation, treatment, storage, and disposal of municipal, industrial, low-level radioactive, and hazardous wastes, and the recovery and processing of uranium and disposal of byproduct.
 It also oversees state cleanup of contaminated sites.

 In the summer of 2016, Texas State Representative John Lujan called upon the commission to clean up a large used-tire dump located in his San Antonio House district.
 The abandoned tires often contain mosquitoes, flies, snakes, and small animals, and is difficult to spray with insecticides.
 Lujan first visited the site years earlier when he was a firefighter; he concluded that conditions have worsened and that the site is a fire hazard, and he implored action by the state.

 Office of Compliance and Enforcement

 The Office of Compliance and Enforcement enforces compliance with the state's environmental laws, responds to emergencies and natural disasters that threaten human health and the environment, oversees dam safety, and monitors air quality within Texas.
 In addition, the office oversees the operations of 16 regional offices and one special-project office across the state.

+Air samples are collected statewide and sent for analysis to TCEQ's Air Laboratory in Austin.
+Additionally, the agency has deployed Mobile Monitoring Vans with weather monitoring equipment and other instrumentation for emergencies as well as routine data gathering.